 Mohanam Performing Arts Youth Group

-Mohanam firmly believes that young people play a significant role in addressing social issues and that a space should be provided for self-expression among them.
+Mohanam firmly believes that young people play a significant role in addressing social issues and that space should be provided for self-expression among them.
 We see art and cultural expression as a key medium for promoting the positive impact youth have on the world.

-We involve young people, provide them with a space where their energy and creativity can be channeled in a background that promotes the brotherhood and solidarity between them and at the same time, make them conscious of the problems that are a human responsibility, through inviting them to take part in an activity to discover our culture and traditions.
+We involve young people, provide them with a space where their energy and creativity can be channelled in a background that promotes the brotherhood and solidarity between them and at the same time, make them conscious of the problems that are a human responsibility, through inviting them to take part in an activity to discover our culture and traditions.